cassiomolin/jersey-jwt/README.md

 Your application can provide some functionality to revoke the tokens, but always consider revoking the tokens when the users change their password.
 When persisting tokens, consider removing the old ones in order to prevent your database from growing indefinitely.

-## How to build and run this application?
+## Building and running this application

 To build and run this application, follow these steps: